Asparagus racemosus: Description

 Asparagus racemosus is a climber having stems up to 4 m long.
 Its roots are both fibrous and tuberous.

 Shatavari has small pine-needle-like phylloclades (photosynthetic branches) that are uniform and shiny green.
 In July, it produces minute, white flowers on short, spiky stems, and in September it fruits, producing blackish-purple, globular berries.
-It has an adventitious root system with tuberous roots that measure about one metre in length, tapering at both ends, with roughly a hundred on each plant.
+It has an adventitious root system with tuberous roots that measure about one metre in length, tapering at both ends, with roughly dozens on each plant.

 Uses

-Shatavari is used in Indian traditional medicine.
-Despite its long history of use in Ayurveda, no high-quality clinical evidence exists to support using shatavari as a therapy for any disease.
-Studies of its effects on lactation have shown mixed results.
+Shatavari is used in Indian traditional medicine for menstrual, pregnancy and other health benefits.
+A recent randomized, double-blind, placebo-controlled trial by Mhatre et.al ni 2026 has found that it decreased follicular count and increased endometrial thickness Some claim less high-quality clinical evidence to support using shatavari as a safe or effective therapy for any condition or disease.
+Studies of its effects on lactation have shown no significant effects.
 Its safety has not been well-studied, with two small trials finding no adverse effects in mothers or their babies.
-Constituents of shatavari include steroidal saponins, mucilage, and alkaloids.